More than half of the adult population in the UK do not have a Will.

 If you die in England or Wales without a valid Will, the law will decide who gets what.
 If you have no living family members, all your property and possessions will go to the Crown.

-So, if the Solicitors sorting out your estate charge your family £250 - £300 per hour, plus VAT, and you could have made Mirror Wills from as little as £234 including VAT; it's obvious which option costs less in the long run.
+If the Solicitors sorting out your Estate charge your family fees from £250 - £300 per hour, plus VAT, and you could have made Mirror Wills from as little as £234 - it's obvious which option costs less in the long run.

 So making a Will should be at the top of everyone’s ‘to do’ list.
 If you and your partner have almost identical plans for what happens after each of you has passed away, Mirror Wills can be a very cost effective solution.